zom-pro/piano-notes/README.md

 You can find the individual printable notes in the notes folder.
 For all the notes ready to be printed, use the printable-piano-notes.png file.

+Currently, I made it for my 61 key keyboard but I can make more if there's demand ;) just give me a shout.

 Enjoy!